derekjgriffith/zemaxglass/Notebooks/Computation of Glass Opto-thermal Coefficients.md

 While not really relevant to the spectral region considered here, the Kohlrausch formula for the refractive index of air may only be valid within a restricted wavelength region.
 Alternative formulas for the refractive index of air include the Edlén and Ciddor equations.
 These can be computed using the [ref_index](https://pypi.org/project/ref_index/) package.
 NIST indicates that the [Edlén](https://emtoolbox.nist.gov/Wavelength/Edlen.asp) and [Ciddor](https://emtoolbox.nist.gov/Wavelength/Ciddor.asp) equations are valid over the spectral range 300 nm to 1700 nm.

 ## Lens System Athermalisation
-The following table shows the sign relationships dictated by the above relationship between temperature change $\Delta T$ focal length $f$, opto-thermal coefficient $\gamma$ and the change in focal length $\Delta f$.
+The following table shows the sign relationships dictated by Eq. \ref{eq:focal_length_gamma}.

 | $\Delta T$ | $f$ | $\gamma$ | $\Delta f$ |
 |------------|-----|----------|------------|